methodphoto/themincricketclub/2016/middleton-stoney.md

 game: Middleton Stoney v The Min
 location: Middleton Park
 date: 17/04/2016
 report: Middleton Stoney won the toss and batted first, making 119 for 7.
-The Min replied with 121-5
+The Min replied with 121 for 5 wkts
 result: The Min won by 5 wkts
+next: nightwatchman
 parent: 2016 Fixtures
 ---

 {% include matchDetails %}

+S Barrowcliff's 14th 50

 ## {{page.title}} Innings